TIO Investors Have Opportunity to Lead Tingo Group, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 30, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tingo Group, Inc. ("Tingo" or the "Company") (NASDAQ: TIO).
+LOS ANGELES, July 5, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tingo Group, Inc. ("Tingo" or the "Company") (NASDAQ: TIO).

 Class Period: December 1, 2022 – June 6, 2023